jjmedinaariza/modelling_book/docs/04-carpentry.md

 ![](imgs/question1.PNG)

 What we do not know is how this variable is named in the dataset.
-For this we need to look at the codebook.
+For this we need to look at the *codebook*.
 In this case, we can look at the interactive facility provided for GESIS for online data analysis, which provides an interactive online codebook for this dataset.
 You can access this facility in the link highlighted in the image below:

 ![](imgs/linktoonline.PNG)